alan-turing-institute/python-project-template/README.md

         "scipy",
     ]
     ```
     where the first part is the package name, and the second part is the version specifier.
-You can find more information on version specifiers [here](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
+You can find more information on version specifiers [here](https://www.python.org/dev/peps/pep-0440/#version-specifiers) to help you write these.
   - If you're using `poetry`, you'll need to add them to the `dependencies` field under the `tool.poetry` section.

 ## Using your new project